This section covers the following topics:

 A certificate chain is a list of hierarchically ordered public-key certificates, starting at the signer's public-key certificate and ending at the certificate of a Root Certification Authority ("Root CA").
 The public key of one certificate in the chain is used to verify the signature on the previous certificate in the chain.
 The Root CA certificate is self-signed: The Root CA's public key is trusted by the fact that it is widely published, e.g., in a browser's Root CA database.

-checks the configured security policy to
+The PluginClassLoader checks the configured security policy to

 determine which permissions to grant to a given codesource.
 The codesource and